vtexdocs/help-center-content/docs/tutorials/en/order-in-the-name-of-a-customer-using-the-callcenter.md

 ---
-title: Order in the name of a customer using the Callcenter
+title: 'Order in the name of a customer using the Callcenter'
 id: 4gsnClNy1iUCkSK6y0GI2O
 status: DRAFT
 createdAt: 2019-01-24T21:38:41.403Z